SerhiyShamshetdinov/sugar-tms/CONTRIBUTING.md

   Issues always contain more details to better understand what was done and why for the future
 - start a new branch from the `main` one.
 If to name the branch like `main-#5` then GitHub (at WEB interface) will create 2 links at the same time: to the branch page and to the issue page.
 It is suitable.
 Hyphen `-` is required to get 2 links
-- increment project version in the `build.sbt`.
-You may add `-SNAPSHOT` suffix to publish artifacts locally
 - do the changes and add tests that verify the changed behavior or fixed bug
 - update the readme.md accordingly to your changes
 - after the work done commit changes.
 Start commit message with the issue number like `#5: corrects misprint`.
   GitHub will create a useful link to the issue wherever the commit message is displayed at the WEB interface
-- before pushing the final work result, do sync with upstream (original) repo and rebase you branch on the `main` branch with commits squashing to one (if you have several commits done), verify the current project version number and increment it once more when required (if somebody did it merged prior to you while you was working)
+- before pushing the final work result, do sync with upstream (original) repo and rebase you branch on the `main` branch with commits squashing to one (if you have several commits done)
 - push the branch to your forked repo and create the pull-request to the upstream (original) repo.
 See [Creating a pull request from a fork](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)